dimitri-nicolo/calico/master/reference/cnx/auditing.md

 - `GlobalNetworkPolicy`
 - `NetworkPolicy`
 - `Tier`
+- `GlobalNetworkSet`

+And the following Kubernetes resources that are directly involved in {{site.prodname}} policy
+evaluation:

+- `Pod`
+- `Namespace`
+- `ServiceAccount`

 It will log the following actions on those resources:

 - `create`
 - `update`
+- `patch`
 - `delete`

 For brevity, we omit the `RequestReceived` stage logging below since we log the requests as they are processed, rather than when they are received.

 We also record the events with their response from the API server at the `RequestResponse` level for better insights into the request life cycle.

+### kube-apiserver policy

+Configure the Kubernetes API Server with the following policy file by following the [Kubernetes audit logging documentation](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/).

 ```yaml
 apiVersion: audit.k8s.io/v1beta1